farukcuha/PeriodicTableApp/README.md

 - Each recycler view has its own adapters, which are recycler adapters and list adapters.
 - The user can view original periodic table that is colorful by categories (ametal/metal) on a black background.
-- When the user click any of them, a dialog window that contains atomic number, shortening, image and name appear.
+- When the user click any of them, a dialog window that contains atomic number, energy levels, electronegativity value, melting point, boiling point, detail, shortening, image and name appear.
+- The user can search for any atomic element (she/he) wants.
 - The datas was creted by manually.
 There is nothing about remote service.
 - I prefered black and gray colors.
 - Also I used nice layout and dialog animations to get better ui.